Instant Pot Indian: Gujarati Toor Dal

 2. In a separate bowl, soak the peanuts in room temperature water.
 Set aside.

-3. Place the inner pot in your Instant Pot and add the toor dal, tamarind, and cooking water.
+3. Place the inner pot in your Instant Pot and add the toor dal, kokum, tamarind, and cooking water.
 Lock the lid into place and make sure the pressure release valve is set to the sealing position (upwards).
 Press the PRESSURE COOK button and then press the PRESSURE LEVEL button until the panel reads HIGH.
 Adjust the cook time to 8 minutes.
-You can also use the spice kokum instead of tamarind for tartness.
-Just add in the dried pieces in this step and be sure to pull them out after cooking and before blending down in Step 5.
+I like the extra tartness from using both kokum and tamarind.
+Feel free to use one or the other if you prefer.

 4. Once the cooking is complete, release the pressure naturally for 10 minutes.
 Then, manually release the remaining pressure, press CANCEL, and remove the lid.
 Cover the release valve with a dishcloth you don’t mind staining to avoid splattering.
 Use the condensation collector cup – some contents may come out of the back – just dump it back into the pot once all the pressure has released.

-5. With a regular or immersion blender, process the cooked dal until it is completely smooth.
+5. Remove the kokum, which will float to the top.
+With a regular or immersion blender, process the cooked dal until it is completely smooth.
 If using an immersion blender, you may need to tilt the pot, so the contents don’t splash.

-6. Add the drained peanuts, sugar, and salt.
+6. Add the drained peanuts, gur or sugar, salt, and kokum which was removed .
 Stir and set aside.
-If using kokum, add that back in now.

 7. Prepare the tarka on the stovetop by warming the oil in a shallow pan over medium-high heat.
-Once the oil starts to smoke slightly, add the hing, turmeric, curry leaves, cassia or bay leaves, cloves, cinnamon, dried chiles, mustard, cumin, and fenugreek.
+Once the oil starts to smoke slightly, add the hing, turmeric, cassia or bay leaves, cloves, cinnamon, dried chiles, mustard, cumin, fenugreek, red chile powder, and curry leaves.
 Stir and cook for 1 minute until the seeds sizzle.
 Don’t overcook because the fenugreek can become bitter but be sure the curry leaves cook through and turn slightly brown.
 Keep a lid handy – the oil can splatter.

-8. Add the ginger, fresh chiles, and tomato.
+8. Add the fresh chiles and tomato.
 Stir well and cook for 1-2 minutes.

 9. Carefully transfer this mixture to the cooked dal and stir.

 11. Press CANCEL.
 Add the lemon juice and cilantro.
 Stir again and serve piping hot over plain basmati rice.
-You can remove the bay leaves, cloves, and cinnamon stick or leave them in for flavor and eat around them – all the other spices are edible.
+Remove and discard the kokum, bay leaves, and cinnamon stick or leave them in for flavor and eat around them.
+All the other spices including the cloves are edible.

 Note: Some Instant Pot recipes make the dal and the tarka together.
 I prefer separating these steps so that you can blend the dal down completely.
 I also feel like it gives this dish a fresher taste profile.